FStarLang/FStar/doc/book/part4/part4_pure.rst

 That is, ``Lemma`` is an instance of the Hoare-style refinement of pure computations ``Pure a req ens``.
-So, when you write a proof term and annotate it as ``e : Lemma (requires pre) (ensures post)``, F* infers a specicification for ``e : PURE a wp``, and then, as with all PURE computations, F* tries to check that the annotated ``Lemma`` specification has a stronger WP-specification than the computed weakest precondition.x
+So, when you write a proof term and annotate it as ``e : Lemma (requires pre) (ensures post)``, F* infers a specification for ``e : PURE a wp``, and then, as with all PURE computations, F* tries to check that the annotated ``Lemma`` specification has a stronger WP-specification than the computed weakest precondition.

 Of course, F* still includes syntactic sugar for ``Lemma``, e.g., ``Lemma (requires pre) (ensures post)`` is desugared to ``Lemma unit